 - Sixty-two percent of voters oppose laws that allow doctor or nurses to refuse to provide a woman with information or referrals about abortion because of religious or moral beliefs.

-Religious exemption laws like the CPA allow health care providers to place their religious beliefs ahead of patient care.
+Refusal of care laws like the CPA allow health care providers to place their religious beliefs ahead of patient care.
 Our government should instead be focused on ensuring that patients get the care they need, including abortion.